Barnacle Boi: Career

-2015-2017: Early career
+2015–2017: Early career

 On March 1, 2015, barnacle boi made his official debut with the release of his single "Memories feat.
 Madi Larson".
 This was also his first official collaborative project as barnacle boi with the vocal feature of Madi Larson.
 The single was self-distributed to all major streaming services such as Spotify, and Apple Music.

 Barnacle Boi continued to release numerous singles as well as a "flip" of T.A.T.u.'s "All the Things She Said".

 2019: Release of EP 777 and full-length album 2020

 On February 1, 2019, barnacle boi released his debut extended play 777 to all major streaming platforms.
 The extended play features four songs, two of which include vocals from barnacle boi himself.

-The EP had good critical reception, landing barnacle boi at the #5 spot on Trap Nation's Top 5 List for Diplo's Revolution Radio on Sirius XM Channel 52.
+The EP had good critical reception, landing barnacle boi at the No. 5 spot on Trap Nation's Top 5 List for Diplo's Revolution Radio on Sirius XM Channel 52.

 barnacle boi released his first full-length album with the 8-track 2020.
-The project was originally intended to be released as an EP, but overtime it progressed into a full album.
-In a feature with the publication FUXWITHIT, barnacle boi recalled, “I’ve been working on it for about a year now, and went through a pretty rough time emotionally over the past 6 months which gave me the inspo [sic] and drive to turn it into an LP."
+The project was originally intended to be released as an EP, but over time it progressed into a full album.
+In a feature with the publication FUXWITHIT, barnacle boi recalled, "I’ve been working on it for about a year now, and went through a pretty rough time emotionally over the past 6 months which gave me the inspo [sic] and drive to turn it into an LP."
 FUXWITHIT writes that each track is "emotionally charged" and carries "thick feelings", while explaining that barnacle boi creates "a heartfelt journey " throughout the album.